 Therefore, management needs to nurture continuous learning: which is what distinguishes ‘being agile’ from merely ‘doing agile.’
 By promoting greater staff engagement, developing skills, encouraging teamwork and – perhaps most importantly – granting autonomy, managers can substantially streamline their team and cut waste at every stage.
 We’ll elaborate on this wager in the next section.

-Building trust and encouraging autonomy
+Building trust and encouraging autonomy with agile management

 Agile managers aren’t your traditional project managers; to be truly agile, command-control management styles should be left at the door.
 Instead, agile management seeks to nurture autonomy.
 Consider the foundations of agile principles; nothing should be unwieldy, bureaucratic or inflexible, which (let’s face it) are the nature of many traditional corporate management cultures.
 Instead, operations should be streamlined, adaptable and swift.
 As such, a team should be self-organised, self-motivated and proactive – effectively, self-managed.